jtestkc/Linux-essentials/swap.md

 swappiness can have a value of between 0 and 100 swappiness=0 tells the kernel to avoid swapping processes out of physical memory for as long as possible swappiness=100 tells the kernel to aggressively swap processes out of physical memory and move them to swap cache The default setting in Ubuntu is swappiness=60.
 Reducing the default value of swappiness will probably improve overall performance for a typical Ubuntu desktop installation.
-A value of swappiness=10 is recommended.
+A value of swappiness=10 is recommended. <b>Note<b>: Ubuntu server installations have different performance requirements to desktop systems, and the default value of 60 is likely more suitable.

 <h1>Disable and Remove a Swap File</h1>